 However, both partial and comprehensive insurance usually costs significantly more than basic liability insurance.
 So consider whether you need this additional protection or not.
 Or if this is the thing where you can save some money.

-If you buy very old vehicle, you usually will be fine with basic coverage.
+If you buy a very old vehicle, you usually will be fine with basic coverage.
+Most of the policies offer coverage of 100 million EUR.

 You can find all information related to car insurance and the cheapest one in this article.